Psychologists Singapore

 Please note that most TYHO psychologists in Singapore are registered with the Singapore Psychological Society.

-You may also want to ensure that your psychologist is a good fit for you.
+You may also want to find a psychologist who is a good fit for you.
 A key determinant is your comfort level with your psychologist and whether you feel at ease around them.

 You can initially book a session with a shortlisted psychologist and try working with them for 3 to 4 sessions to gauge your feelings.